Gresham cat hostage taking incident

-The Gresham cat hostage taking Incident occurred on August 21, 1994 and involved an emotionally disturbed 28-year-old woman named Janet Marilyn Smith, who took her own pet Siamese cat hostage in the Fred Meyer store at 2497 East Burnside Road in Gresham, Oregon, United States.
+The Gresham cat hostage taking incident occurred on August 21, 1994, and involved an emotionally disturbed 28-year-old woman named Janet Marilyn Smith, who took her own pet Siamese cat hostage in the Fred Meyer store at 2497 East Burnside Road in Gresham, Oregon, United States.

 Smith was subsequently fatally shot by a Gresham Police officer after she approached officers while brandishing a kitchen knife.
 The cat could not be found immediately after the incident but was later located hiding somewhere in the store.
-It was the first fatal shooting by Gresham police since the January 4, 1984 shooting of Mark R. Stomps after reports that he was on drugs, had a gun and was threatening to commit suicide.
+It was the first fatal shooting by Gresham police since the January 4, 1984, shooting of Mark R. Stomps after reports that he was on drugs, had a gun and was threatening to commit suicide.

 Background

 Smith's personal background

-Janet Marilyn Smith was born on June 9, 1966 and moved to Portland, Oregon with her family in 1973 from Loleta, California, around 15 miles south of Eureka.
+Janet Marilyn Smith was born on June 9, 1966, and moved to Portland, Oregon, with her family in 1973 from Loleta, California, around 15 miles south of Eureka.
 She was a member of the Yurok American Indian tribe, and attended Lincoln High School in Portland but dropped out during her sophomore year; she was also employed at various retail sales jobs around Portland, including a Fred Meyer store in North Portland.

-She and her grandmother, Mary A. Smith, had recently moved from Portland to Gresham to "find a quieter, safer life," but police were called to the Smiths' apartment three times in the previous two months before her shooting.
+She and her grandmother, Mary A. Smith, had recently moved from Portland to an apartment in Gresham to "find a quieter, safer life," but police were called to the Smiths' apartment three times in the previous two months before her shooting.
 Sgt.
 David B. Lerwick, spokesman for the Gresham Police Department stated he did not know the reason for the visits.
+Prior to the incident, Smith used to chat about flower pots and gardens with her apartment manager, Gail Geer.

 Smith's mental health and behaviour

-Smith had been diagnosed with schizophrenia in early 1984, and her family said she was being stalked by a former boyfriend and was becoming increasingly fearful and paranoid.
+Smith had been diagnosed with schizophrenia at age 17 in early 1984 and had been on antipsychotic medications ever since.
+Her family said she was being stalked by a former boyfriend and was becoming increasingly fearful and paranoid.
 During the week prior to the shooting, she had called some friends and family members asking them for help.
-She had also complained that changes in her medication were causing her problems, although following the incident her family declined to discuss the medications Smith had been taking for her mental illness during the past ten years.
+She had also complained that changes to her medication were causing her problems, although following the incident her family declined to discuss the medications Smith had been taking for her mental illness during the past ten years.

 She was seen multiple times at the emergency department of Providence Medical Center in the days before the shooting and had been hospitalized some months earlier.

 Smith had apparently been seen at the Fred Meyer store twice the day before the shooting, with cashier Kori S. Ludahl quoted as saying "She was in here twice yesterday."
 Smith reportedly claimed that she was "a diabetic", and that her grandmother "was a Satan worshipper".